 foo!(output,x) = map!(log, output, x)

-tmap allows us to control the work distribution among tasks through the keyword arguments nchunks and chunksize.
-They're internally implemented via the package ChunkSplitters.
+tmap also gives you fine-grained control over how work is divided among tasks through the keyword arguments nchunks and chunksize.
+These options rely internally on the ChunkSplitters package.
 Specifically, nchunks controls the number of subsets in the partition, while chunksize sets the number of elements per task.
 Note that nchunks and chunksize are mutually exclusive options, so that only one of them can be used at a time.

 x = rand(1_000_000)